themecentury/lekh/readme.txt

 = Does the theme is translation ready? =

 * Yes, this theme is translation ready.
-You can use any wordpress language translation plugin.
+You can use any WordPress language translation plugin.

 == Screenshots ==